List of Squid Game characters: The Front Man / Hwang In-ho

 Before the next game begins, In-ho and Gi-hun agree not to attempt to persuade more players to their side to avoid any violence among the groups.
 He agrees to join Gi-hun's rebellion against the games, aiding his group in overpowering the guards and using their weapons to try to reach the control room for the games.
-In-ho ultimately turns on them, however, killing two other players and faking his own death, then appearing as the Front Man before Gi-hun and Jung-bae.
-He asks Gi-hun if he enjoyed playing the hero before executing Jung-bae.
+In-ho ultimately turns on them, however, killing two other players and faking his own death, then appearing as the Front Man with the Masked Officer before Gi-hun and Jung-bae.
+He asks Gi-hun if he enjoyed playing the hero before executing Jung-bae and leaving them both.